Planning Quality Time with Each Child

 As an Amazon Associate I earn from qualifying purchases.
 For more details, please see our disclosure policy.

-Planning quality time with each child, particularly in a large family, can be tricky.
+Planning one on one time with each child, particularly in a large family, can be tricky.
 But, it’s not impossible.
-And it’s SO worth the effort!
+Planning quality time with each kid is so worth the effort!
+Get to know your children in a different way when you plan solo time with each.

 Want to save this post?